CodepediaOrg/dev-resources/README.md

 * Mac
   * [iTerm2](http://www.iterm2.com/) - iTerm2 is a replacement for Terminal and the successor to iTerm.
 It works on Macs with OS 10.5 (Leopard) or newer. iTerm2 brings the terminal into the modern age with features you never knew you always wanted.
   * [Alfred 2 for Mac](https://www.alfredapp.com/) - Alfred is an award-winning app for Mac OS X which boosts your efficiency with hotkeys and keywords.
 Search your Mac and the web effortlessly, and control your Mac using customised actions with the Powerpack.
+  * [opendiff](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/opendiff.1.html) - opendiff is a command line utility that provides a convenient way to launch the FileMerge application from Terminal to graphically compare files or directories.
+If FileMerge is already running, opendiff will connect to that running instance for the new comparison.  opendiff exits immediately after the comparison request has been sent to FileMerge.
 * [JSON Editor Online](http://www.jsoneditoronline.org/) - \[json, online, editor\]
 * [JS Bin](http://jsbin.com/help/getting-started) - JS Bin is a tool for experimenting with web languages.
 In particular HTML, CSS and JavaScript, but JS Bin also supports other languages too (like Markdown, Jade and Sass).
 * [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) - With PageSpeed Insights you can identify ways to make your site faster and more mobile-friendly. \[google, web performance, website tuning\]